OSAdams/entree-finder/README.md

     ```shell
     npm install
+    npm run-script husky
     ```

 3. Start the project.
-Once started you can view the application by pasting the below link into the address bar
+Once started you can view the application by pasting the below link into the address bar.
+You can also load the html document by right clicking and selecting 'Open in Live Reload'

     ```shell
     http://localhost:5500/index.html#home?